NIHR Fellowships FAQs

 Q. When it states applicants can propose between 50% and 100% WTE for the time they will spend undertaking their fellowship, does this mean applicants can select any percentage option between 50 and 100% WTE?

-c.
-Advanced: between 2 and 5 years WTE
+- Advanced: between two and five years WTE

-d.
-Development and Skills Enhancement Award: 1 year max regardless of WTE.
+- Development and Skills Enhancement Award: one year max regardless of WTE.

 Q. With the amalgamation of fellowships into the new Fellowship Programme does this mean there is less money and hence fewer awards likely to be made?